top of page

 Our work is structured around long-term collaborations, flexible formats, and shared authorship, adapting to different scales, contexts, and challenges.
 From field-based projects and experimental pedagogies to strategic consultancy and critical publishing, each strand contributes to a wider commitment to rethinking how culture is created, organised, and shared.

-During Design Week South Africa (23–26 October), Food for Landscapes: Recipes for Slow Disasters unfolded in Cape Town as an exhibition and meeting point for thinking, tasting, and talking about how landscapes and people might heal.
-The project marks the first South African activation of a long-term, multi-continental project and methodology by British artist Andrew Merritt , which uses art, food, and ecological research to address “slow disasters” —a term coined by Merr
+During Design Week South Africa (23–26 October), Food for Landscapes: Recipes for Slow Disasters unfolded in Cape Town.
+This exhibition served as a vibrant meeting point for thinking, tasting, and discussing how landscapes and people might heal together.
+The project marks the first South African activation of a long-term, multi-continental initiative by British artist Andrew Merritt .
+He uses art, food, and ecological research to address “slow disasters” —a term he coined to

 Free Webinars: Research and Development Fund by Arts Council England